pytest-dev/pytest/doc/en/deprecations.rst

         session.close()

-You can consult `funcarg comparison section in the docs <https://docs.pytest.org/en/stable/funcarg_compare.html>`_ for more information.
+You can consult :std:doc:`funcarg comparison section in the docs <funcarg_compare>` for more information.

+.. _pytest_plugins in non-top-level conftest files deprecated:

 pytest_plugins in non-top-level conftest files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~